 A media pitch must be appropriate, newsworthy, short, organized, and timely to pique the attention of media outlets.
 One of the first and most critical steps in raising a company’s chances of being heard by the right audience is to target the right media professionals.
 First and foremost, a media pitch that is sent out should represent the needs of both the brand doing the pitching and the individual to whom the pitch is being made.

-A successful contains many elements.
+A successful media pitch contains many elements.
 Beyond crafting attractive email subject lines, some key elements include: content that provides value, isn’t too self-promotional, and has a focus on building relationships.

 How to write a newsworthy media pitch subject line

 As mentioned before, a good media pitch subject line compels media professionals to open the pitch.
-Rather than being an afterthought, it needs to be a well thought out string of words that effectively describes the content in the email.
+Rather than being an afterthought, it needs to be a well-thought-out string of words that effectively describes the content of the email.
 Let us look at some techniques to create an effective media pitch subject line to gain media coverage.